ss2552/Guide_3DS/docs/pt_BR/troubleshooting-post-install.md

 # Troubleshooting (Pós-Instalação)

 Esta página oferece recursos de solução de problemas para problemas encontrados depois que custom firmware foi instalado.
-Se você não consegue resolver seu problema com o conselho nesta página, por favor entre no [Nintendo Homebrew no Discord](https://discord.gg/MWxPgEp) e descreva o seu problema, incluindo o que você já tentou.
+If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.

 ## Problemas de inicialização